henrik7264/PY_Actors/README.md

 * RxCPP v? (see https://github.com/ReactiveX/RxCpp)

 ## Installation and setup
-The ReSyAct library depends on the ReactiveX extensions RxPY and RxCpp.
+The Actors library depends on the ReactiveX extensions RxPY and RxCpp.
 These two extensions must be installed prior to installing the library.
 The installation process is as follows:

 1. Install RxPy
 2. Install RxCPP
-3. Install ReSyAct library
+3. Install Actors library

 ### Installation of RxPY on Linux